 Angophora Crassifolia: Rare

-Tom North is a curator at the National Seed Bank inside the Australian National Botanic Gardens.
+Tom North is one of its curators and is based inside the Australian National Botanic Gardens.

-The Seed bank has been growing steadily since the 1960s, home to thousands of plant species.
+The Seed Bank has been growing steadily since the 1960s, and is now home to thousands of plant species.
 In the last eight years alone, three and a half thousand seeds have been added to the collection.

-He says that collecting seeds is a complicated process, first as much research needs to be collected on how the plant functions by monitoring when it flowers and when it produces fruit before a seed can be filed.
+Mr North says that collecting seeds is a complicated process.
+Before one can be filed, research needs to be completed into how the plant functions, through monitoring when it flowers and when it produces fruit.

-Seeds in the seed bank range from decades old through to centuries, but they need to be brought out and tested regularly.
+Seeds in the seed bank range from decades-old through to centuries-old, but they need to be brought out and tested regularly.

-Most seeds are stored by drying them down to a very low moisture content between 3-7%.
+Most seeds are stored by drying them down to a very low moisture content of between 3 – 7 per cent.

-Then are then packaged into packets, and put in the freezer at -20 degrees.
+They are then packaged and put in the freezer at minus 20 degrees.

-Around the world, there is a goal to conserve 25% of the world’s flora within seed banks.
+Around the world, there is a goal to conserve 25 per cent of the world’s flora within seed banks.